menudopaio/CirsaDesdeCero/README.md

 ## Test Password: qwertyuiop
 [https://menudopaio.github.io/CirsaDesdeCero](https://menudopaio.github.io/CirsaDesdeCero)

+###Background
+CIRSA is looking to expand and has created an affiliate program so that the person who helps can also win.
+In order to carry it out, capable developers are needed to create an innovative web application with good design.
+This is why we are asking to create several views that fit CIRSA's design and solve this problem.

 I started this webpage with no prior knowledge on .Net or Blazor, but learning to use them was not a big deal.
 The hardest part of this project has been deploying it succesfully to github pages.
 It has been an ardous work to realize what was failling; just following the errors couldn't help me, until I found [THE](https://www.youtube.com/watch?v=nNxII6jvPvQ) video.

 The main issue with github pages and Blazor applications is that: